Estimated reading time: 7 minutes

 Perhaps you’re having a Halloween party at work and need to bake a spooky treat with you.

-Even if someone else makes a batch, don’t worry they will all get eaten up.
+Even if someone else makes a batch, don’t worry.

 Homemade Scary Witch Finger Cookies Are Easy